SEO basics: correct website structure through internal linking

 Using Internal links for an SEO-optimized website structure

-Many webmasters associate search engine optimization with link building.
+Many webmasters associate search engine optimisation with link building.
 This is where external links (directing to your website) are generated in the hope of influencing search engine rankings in a positive way.
 Since the Google Penguin update, however, it’s been a lot more difficult to actively practice link building.
 This is because many – often dubious - link building methods that originally had a positive impact on a website’s ranking are now penalized by search engines.
 Consequently, the websites using these link building are punished with a decreased ranking.
 Because of this, many website operators have decided to optimize their website’s internal linking and link structure.

 Since search engines don’t publish their algorithms, the extent of the influence of an internal link on a page’s ranking can only be estimated.
 What is known is that internal linking doesn’t influence a site as strongly as external linking.
 All the same, it is relevant for web crawlers, since they reward a user-friendly internal link structure.